-Welcome to CaTaLOG – Cambridge Trainee Librarians’ Online Group.

-Welcome to CaTaLOG – Cambridge Trainee Librarians’ Online Group.
-This is the website of the current graduate trainees based at Cambridge college and faculty libraries, founded in 2004.
-This site provides information on careers in librarianship and the CILIP graduate trainee scheme, as well as an insight into life as a graduate trainee in Cambridge.
+This is a blog site displaying the work of current Library Graduate Trainees based around Cambridge University Colleges and Faculties.
+The site was founded in 2004 and provides information on careers in librarianship and the CILIP graduate trainee scheme, as well as an insight into life as a graduate trainee in Cambridge.

 click here to hop on board ‘HMS Quality’ (artwork courtesy of Meriel) and see the role played by graduate trainees in Cambridge libraries.

 “Graduate Trainees: On the Right Track?”, relating to the theme of “Great Expectations”; the Prezi used to illustrate the discussion can be viewed here and you can read the transcript here.

-» Several of the previous trainees have been involved in the running of online learning programmes, one for Web 2.0 technology and the other for professional development – find out more at Cam23 2.0 and 23 Things for Professional Development directly.
+Also, several of the previous trainees have been involved in the running of online learning programmes, one for Web 2.0 technology and the other for professional development – find out more at Cam23 2.0 and 23 Things for Professional Development directly.

 The views expressed in this site are those of the authors and in no way represent the official view of The University of Cambridge, or of any individual College of the University.
 While every care has been taken to ensure the accuracy of the information presented here, the authors cannot be held responsible for any errors or omissions, nor for the content of external websites linked to from this site.